 Don’t be in a rush to decorate us

 Most real trees will settle and open up over a couple of hours, so you should wait to start hanging lights and ornaments.
-Find out how the royal family decorates their Christmas trees.
 You can also make some DIY Christmas decorations to make your home stand out.